Wolverine971/9takes/src/blog/enneagram/enneagram-type-2.md

 <h2>🧭 Motivations of an Enneagram 2</h2>

 The Helper is motivated by a deep desire to be loved and appreciated by those around them.
 They seek to find their self-worth through the validation of others.
 The Helper often looks for ways to be of service to others, and they feel most fulfilled when they are helping others.
 However, their desire to help others can also come at a cost.
-Type 2 personalities may neglect their own needs and emotions, leading to burnout and resentment.
+Type 2 personalities may neglect their needs and emotions, leading to burnout and resentment.
 They may also struggle with boundaries, taking on too much responsibility and becoming overwhelmed.

 </article>